The Bachelor of Science in Nutrition and Foods program is not accepting applications for the 2024 - 2025 academic year.

 The Drexel Bachelor of Science in Nutrition and Foods program prepares students to pursue career opportunities in nutrition and dietetics.
-Graduates of this program are able to apply the principles of nutrition and food science to the nutritional care of individuals and groups - such as in school food service or community nutrition - or to excel in careers in the food and pharmaceutical industries.
+Graduates of this program can apply the principles of nutrition and food science to the nutritional care of individuals and groups - such as in hospitals, school food service or community nutrition - or to excel in careers in the wellness, food or pharmaceutical industries.

 What you'll learn

 The Nutrition and Foods program provides students with coursework in basic sciences (chemistry, biology, anatomy and physiology), nutrition science, food preparation and food science, communication and applied nutrition (wellness and weight management, community nutrition, nutrition in chronic disease and nutrition research) to prepare them for a variety of career options.